Bengal Kitten & Cat Information

 Like cats in general, Bengals are commonly affected by periodontal disease and tooth resorption.
 Periodic dental exams and cleanings will help prevent this.

 We test only for the genetic illnesses that affect Bengal cats and for opportunistic viral agents if an infection surfaces.
-Our sound husbandry practices and living environment minimize the occurrence of upper respiratory, gastrointestinal illness and other conditions.
+Our sound husbandry practices and living environment minimize the occurrence of upper respiratory, gastrointestinal illness, and other conditions.

-*See blog post at this link for more information about Bengal Health
+*See blog post at this link for more information about Bengal Health.

 What’s the procedure for acquiring a Bengal from Epsilon?

-I provide pictures of available kittens on this website, but obviously, meeting a kitten or cat is best.
+I provide pictures of available kittens on this website, but meeting a kitten or cat in person is best.
 Often, people come with a list of favorite kittens and end up leaving with one they hadn’t even considered.
 I find that they’re even more beautiful in person and during a visit, I’ll answer questions and provide more useful information about specific kittens and the breed in general.

 I rarely ship kittens and find that having people visit to meet and interact with the available kittens provides the most rewarding adoption experience.
 Some breeders don’t allow prospective owners to visit their home.
-Our humble abode is open to all who wish to meet, interact and choose a kitten for the best experience finding the right kitten.
+Our humble abode is open to all who wish to meet, interact, and choose a kitten for the best experience in finding the right kitten.

 How much do Bengals cost?